milesgranger/milesgranger/README.md

 ### Howdy! 👋

-I'm a reliable software engineer always working to improve his software/system development craftsmanship within the fields of Dev/Data/ML and dabbling some in front-end development.
+I'm a reliable software engineer, who's always working to improve his software/system development craftsmanship within the fields of
+Dev/Data/ML and dabbling some in front-end development.
 Presently an independent consultant in the Bergen Norway area.

 - 🔭 Currently working with Dev/MlOps projects, specializing in AWS.